Optical skyrmions and other topological quasiparticles of light

-\textbf{ Acknowledgments}\\ This work is funded by National Natural Science Foundation of China (grants No. 12047540, U1701661, 61935013, 62075139, and 12174266), Guangdong Major Project of Basic Research No. 2020B0301030009, and European Research Council iCOMM project (789340).
+\textbf{ Acknowledgments}\\ The authors would like to thank Cheng Guo for useful discussions and Pedro Ornelas for assisting with graphics.
+This work is funded by National Natural Science Foundation of China (grants No. 12047540, U1701661, 61935013, 62075139, and 12174266), Guangdong Major Project of Basic Research No. 2020B0301030009, and European Research Council iCOMM project (789340).

 \textbf{ Competing interests}\\ The authors declare no competing interests.